Email for Job Application

 2. Maintain a Professional Tone

-While you want to be friendly, your emails should be formally and professionally written.
+While you want to be friendly, your emails should be formal and professional.
 Do not use abbreviations, emoticons, or casual language.

 3. Follow Instructions